springfall2008/batpred/README.md

   - If you are still having trouble feel free to raise a ticket for support to post on the GivTCP facebook group.
   - The charge limit keeps increasing/decreasing in the charge window or is unstable
      - Check you don't have any other automations running that adjust GivTCP settings during this time.
 Some people had a script that changes the reserve %, this will cause problems - please disable other automations and retry.
+  - I changed a config item but it made no difference?
+     - If **user_config_enable** is True then many config items are now inside Home Assistant, in which case change it there instead.

 ## config.yml - details: